-The liability for the estimated fair value of the contingent consideration in connection with our acquisition of MET was determined using Level 3 inputs based on a probabilistic calculation whereby we assigned estimated probabilities to achieving the earn-out targets and then discounted the total contingent consideration to net present value.
-The following table reconciles this liability measured at fair value on a recurring basis for the six months ended September 30, 2011 (in thousands):
+The liability for the estimated fair value of the contingent consideration in connection with our acquisitions of MET and BTS was determined using Level 3 inputs based on probabilistic calculations whereby we assigned estimated probabilities to achieving the earn-out targets and then discounted the total contingent consideration to net present value.
+The following table reconciles this liability measured at fair value on a recurring basis for the nine months ended December 31, 2011 (in thousands):

-Balance at March 31, 2011 \$ 2,528

-Change in fair value included in net income (358)

-Balance at September 30, 2011 \$ 2,170
+Balance at March 31, 2011 \$ 2,528 Fair value of BTS contingent consideration assumed at acquisition date 971 Change in fair value included in net income (639) Balance at December 31, 2011 \$ 2,860

-The decrease in the fair value of this liability during the six months ended September 30, 2011 resulted primarily from revisions to our estimates of the probability of achieving certain earn-out targets.
+The change in the estimated fair value of this liability during the nine months ended December 31, 2011 resulted primarily from revisions to our estimates regarding both the probability of achieving certain earn-out targets and the amounts of certain future deferred payments.

-The current portions of the liability at September 30, 2011 and March 31, 2011 were \$1.1 million and \$1.5 million, respectively, and were included within accrued liabilities in the accompanying unaudited condensed consolidated balance sheets.
+The current portions of the liability at December 31, 2011 and March 31, 2011 were \$2.2 million and \$1.5 million, respectively, and were included within accrued liabilities in the accompanying unaudited condensed consolidated balance sheets.
 The remaining non-current portions of the liability are included within non-current liabilities in the accompanying unaudited condensed consolidated balance sheets.
-The change in the estimated fair value of the liability for the three and six months ended September 30, 2011 is included as part of operating expenses in the accompanying unaudited condensed consolidated statements of operations.
+The change in the estimated fair value of the liability for the three and nine months ended December 31, 2011 is included as part of operating expenses in the accompanying unaudited condensed consolidated statements of operations.

-Other than the above, we did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs as of September 30, 2011 or March 31, 2011.
+Other than the above, we did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs as of December 31, 2011 or March 31, 2011.

 Our non-financial assets, such as goodwill, intangible assets and property and equipment, are measured at fair value on a non-recurring basis, generally when there is a transaction involving those assets such as a purchase transaction, a business combination or an adjustment for impairment.
-No non-financial assets were measured at fair value during the three and six months ended September 30, 2011 and 2010.
+Other than goodwill, which was measured at fair value at December 31, 2010 as a result of an impairment charge, no non-financial assets were measured at fair value during the three and nine months ended December 31, 2011 and 2010.

-5. Revolving Line of Credit and Long-Term Debt
+6. Revolving Line of Credit and Long-Term Debt